 If your menu expects the USB drive to be detected as (hd0,0) they will give an error as the device will be seen as (ud).

-Due to non-standard partitions, you cannot boot to MS-DOS or FreeDos unless you boot to an image file (e.g. IMA or IMG) as DOS will not be able to access the fbinst partitions on the USB drive.
+Due to the use of non-standard partitions, you cannot boot to MS-DOS or FreeDos unless you boot to an image file (e.g. IMA or IMG) as DOS will not be able to access the fbinst partitions on the USB drive.

 Drag and drop grldr, menu.lst and your boot images here.